June Is... Recreation & Parks Month, National Indigenous History Month, Seniors Month, Pride Month

 PA Day Kickoff to Summer – Friday, June 26:

-For pool hours and admission information visit our swimming webpage.
+For pool hours and admission information visit our Swimming Webpage

 Pickleball Ready!
-Beginner Orientations
+Beginner Workshops

-Tuesday, June 2, 9, 16, 23 | 9:30 a.m.
+Tuesday, June 2, 9, 16, 23 | 9 to 10:15 a.m.

 Curious about pickleball but not quite ready to jump into a drop‑in session?
 This welcoming mini learn‑to‑play session is designed especially for adults who are brand new to the sport or feeling intimidated by playing alongside more experienced players.
 In a supportive, low‑pressure environment, participants will learn the basics of how the game is played, including rules, scoring, and common terminology.
 We’ll also cover on‑court etiquette and clearly explain our drop‑in rotation system, so you’ll feel confident knowing where to go and what to do.
 This session is the perfect first step to help you build comfort, understanding, and readiness to enjoy pickleball in a drop‑in setting.
 No prior experience required.
 Participants must provide own paddles.